We offer gardening programmes to more than 200 Londoners in four fantastic gardens

 - General sessions - Available for adults with a variety of conditions such as autism, physical disability, mental ill health and learning difficulties

-- NatureScope - we have teamed up with the One Trust to provide local day service users the chance to learn about conservation, ecology and gardening
+- NatureScope - Thrive has teamed up with the One Trust to provide local day service users the chance to learn about conservation, ecology and gardening

 - Aurora Centre - is a college for young people with special educational needs.
-We help college leavers return on Friday's and maintain their garden space which helps with transition
+We provide sessions for college leavers on Friday's to maintain the garden space with the view that this helps with the transition period of leaving the college and starting something new

 - Queen Mary's Hostel - We visit once a week working with the gardening group to carry out maintenance and seasonal activities to renovate the garden and create a sanctuary.